- School Life

 Literacy is fundamental to all areas of learning as it unlocks access to the wider curriculum.
 Our English framework promotes the development of critical and creative thinking, as well as competence in listening and talking, reading, writing and the personal, interpersonal and team-working skills, which are so important in life.
 Early reading skills are taught in a structured way using phonics and graded reading schemes.
-This is further developed through the use of library books chosen to match the interests and ability of each pupil.
+This is further developed through the use of library books which are chosen to match the interests and ability of each pupil.
 Emphasis is placed on reading individually to a teacher, where new vocabulary, plots and characters can be discussed.
 Pupils are encouraged to practise at home each evening with their parents.
-World Book Day is celebrated, there are visits to local theatres, and our favourite books are shared in assemblies.
+As well as sharing our favourite books in assembly, we enrich the subject by celebrating World Book Day and visiting local theatres.

-The essence of science at Bowdon Prep School (BPS) is to make seemingly complicated things, simple to understand – and to encourage imagination, questioning and investigation that drives and inspires the pursuit of knowledge.
+The essence of science at BPS is to make seemingly complicated things simple to understand and to encourage imagination, questioning and investigation that drives and inspires the pursuit of knowledge.
 Science stimulates and excites children’s natural curiosity about the world around them.
 We feel the study of science should provide enjoyment and pleasure in discovery, and give the girls the confidence to approach information critically.
 We are fortunate to have specialist teachers and excellent facilities.
 There are two well-equipped science laboratories.
 Pupils enjoy a double lesson of science teaching each week, with a focus on ‘hands-on’ learning.